platform9/cctl/README.md

 # cctl

+cctl is a cluster lifecycle management tool that adopts the Kubernetes community's Cluster API and uses nodeadm and etcdadm to easily deploy and maintain highly-available Kubernetes clusters in on-premises, even air-gapped environments.

-CLI tool for Kubernetes cluster management.
-This tool lets you create, scale, backup and restore your air-gapped, on-premise Kubernetes cluster.
+This tool along with [etcdadm](https://github.com/kubernetes-sigs/etcdadm) and [nodeadm](https://github.com/platform9/nodeadm) (klusterkit) lets you create, scale, backup and restore your air-gapped, on-premise Kubernetes cluster.

+## Features
+* Multi-master (K8s HA) support
+* Deploy & manage secure etcd clusters or use your own etcd cluster (BYO-etcd)
+* Works in air-gapped environments
+* Rolling upgrade support with rollback capability
+* Flannel (vxlan) CNI backend with plans to support other CNI backends
+* Enterprise-grade backup & recovery of etcd clusters from quorum loss
+* Control plane protection from low memory/cpu situations

 ## Installation
 ```